-(2) Ascertainment of true cost of production-Goods are produced with the help of plant and machinery which incurs depreciation in the process of production.
+- (2) Ascertainment of true cost of production-Goods are produced with the help of plant and machinery which incurs depreciation in the process of production.
 This depreciation must be considered as a part of the cost of production of goods.
 Otherwise, the cost of production would be required by statute or accounting standard or if it results in better presentation cost of production.
-So.
-The accounts on use disclose the methods which have been used to calculate a depreciation. also be fixed at value iteres rean bag till y denrepiated arrayided this is disclosed appropriately in higher than its true value and hence the true financial position of the business will not be Reserves and Provisions disclosed through Balance Sheet.
+40. The accounts must disclose the methods which have been used to calculate a depreciation. also be Fix Lawr value items reambre full yelenteriated sprayided this is disclosed appropriately in - (3) herace valuation of Assets-Value of assets gradually decreases on account of depreciation.
+If de Depreciation should be calculated from the date when the asset was be shown to use books at a figure higher than its true value and hence the true financial position of the business will not be Reserves and Provisions disclosed through Balance Sheet.